talon-one/TalonOne.cs/docs/IntegrationApi.md

 Update audience

-Update an Audience created by a third-party integration.  **Important:** The authentication requires an mParticle API key instead of a Talon.One API key.
+Update an Audience created by a third-party integration.

 ### Example
 ```csharp